zkSNACKs/zIPs/Building.md

 ### _"People don't want a quarter-inch drill, they want a quarter-inch hole."_

 Meetings currently exist for discussing implementation details but less so for prioritization of features, which can lead to miscommunication, redesigns and inefficiencies.
 Could it be done better?
 Probably.
 This is what this proposal is about.
 This could allow Wasabi to scale to 100+ contributors and further reduce the need for authority by having a clear system of prioritization.

-We hope it is not taken as an authoritative voice telling contributors how to work but as lessons shared from past external experiences after observing how zkSNACKs function today.

 ## Implementation